Atlanta Falcons: Dan Quinn years (2015–2020)

 In 2016, the Falcons scored 540 points in the regular season, the seventh-most in NFL history, tied with the Greatest Show on Turf (the 2000 St. Louis Rams).
 However, the Falcons defense gave up 406 points, 27th in the league.

 The Falcons moved into their new home, the Mercedes-Benz Stadium, this season.
 Their first game ever played at the new stadium was a preseason loss to the Arizona Cardinals.
 The first regular-season game at the new stadium was a rematch of the 2016–17 NFC Championship, with Atlanta defeating Green Bay 34–23.
 Their first loss of the season was a 23–17 home defeat to the Buffalo Bills in week 4.
 The team returned to the playoffs with a 10–6 record (albeit with a third-place finish in the NFC South).
 The Falcons defeated the Los Angeles Rams 26–13 in the Wild Card round, but their 2017 season came to an end a week later in the Divisional Playoff round at the hands of the eventual Super Bowl champion Philadelphia Eagles 15–10.
+The 2018 and 2019 seasons saw the Falcons go 7–9 and miss the postseason both years.

 In their first game with new uniforms, the Falcons lost to the Seattle Seahawks at home 38–25.
 The Falcons then suffered comebacks made by both the Cowboys on the road (39–40) and then back in Atlanta against the Bears (26–30).
 On October 11, after the team suffered a 23–16 loss at home against the Carolina Panthers and fell to 0–5, the Falcons announced the firings of Quinn and Dimitroff.
 Defensive coordinator Raheem Morris took over for the rest of the season, leading the team to a 4–12 record.
 Morris was not retained after the season, and soon joined the Los Angeles Rams as their defensive coordinator.